 He finds nobility in giving back.

 “Patients entrust their life and care to me.
 That inspires me to be the best physician I can be every day.
-Plus, when I see patients doing well and see residents and fellows develop into becoming great surgeons, I feel the rewards of my career.”
+When I see patients doing well or when I see residents and fellows developing into great surgeons, I feel the rewards of my career.”

 Technology made his career more effective.